Communities and Directions

 Puffins by Paul Dolk: To purchase this print visit Paul Dolk’s Website

-Take the sharp hairpin turn left at the Royal Bank to get onto Trinity Road.
-Turn right onto route 239 at the T intersection and drive 3.6km.
-Turn right onto route 230.
+• Take the sharp left hairpin turn at the Royal Bank to get onto Trinity Road.

 Bonavista